pedropassos06/password-generator/README.md

 # password-generator
-This app will allow you to generate passwords of length that could go up to 20 characters
+This app allows you to generate passwords anywhere from 5 to 25 characters.
+A simple click and have your brand new password copied to your clipboard.

+by pedropassos06